- Agency: The Click

 The system stays human by routing complex scientific and research fields through visual metaphors people can actually connect with.
 A bold, varied palette pairs with unique "I" icons for faculties ranging from Aeronautics to Mathematics, giving the university a modern identity without flattening what makes each department distinct.

 Each departmental presentation turns a massive internal architecture into something recognizable and clear.
 The system extends across merchandise, image framing, and digital applications, so departmental individuality adds to the wider university brand rather than pulling against it.
+Each "I" carries effortlessly across merchandise and screen, building a singular aesthetic that feels at home in modern art and education alike.

 The agency merged strategic positioning with flexible creativity to produce a framework Imperial can expand over time.
 Sub-branding stops being a logistical headache and starts functioning as a storytelling tool — one that modernizes the university's global presence without locking it into a design that will age out.